esratugrul/Germany-Restaurant-Analysis/README.md

-# 📊 Restaurant_analysis_in_Germany_2024
+# 📊 Restaurant analysis in Germany

 📌 Project Overview
-This project analyzes restaurant data from Kaggle, focusing on various restaurant categories in Germany.
+In this project, restaurant data from Kaggle for the year 2024 is analyzed, focusing on various restaurant categories in Germany.
 Using Jupyter Notebook, Pandas, and Power BI, I conducted a comprehensive analysis of restaurants based on location, rating, price, and review count.

 🛠 Tools & Technologies Used